Museo archeologico regionale Paolo Orsi: History

 In 1780 the Bishop Alagona inaugurated the Museo del Seminario which became the Museo Civico near the archbishop's house in 1808.
 Subsequently, a royal decree of 17 June 1878 sanctioned the creation of the Museo Archeologico Nazionale di Siracusa, which was only inaugurated in 1886, in its historic location on the cathedral square.

 From 1895 to 1934 Paolo Orsi directed the museum, but the increasing number of finds made a new space necessary at the current location in the garden of the villa Landolina.
 The new museum space, designed by the architect Franco Minissi was inaugurated in January 1988, with two floors of 9,0002.
 Initially only one floor and a basement of 3,000 m2 containing an auditorium were open to the public.

 In 2006, a new exhibition area on the upper floor was inaugurated, dedicated to the classical period, but more space still remained unused.
 In 2014 a final expansion allowed the display of the Sarcophagus of Adelphia and other finds from the catacombs of Syracuse.

-A free partnership with Google Business Photos and Google Street View Indoor has mapped the entire museum and dozen of its archelogical finds into a Google web platform.
+A free partnership with Google Business Photos and Google Street View Indoor has mapped the entire museum and dozen of its archaeological finds into a Google web platform.
 Launched online in 2016, it provided the first 360° interactive tour for a cultural institution of the southern Italy.